KDKA-TV: As KDKA-TV (1954–present)

 KDKA-TV's studio building at One Gateway Center in Pittsburgh.
 The station has been housed in this facility since 1956.

 KDKA-TV's updated studio building signage put up in April 2019.
 KDKA radio moved to Green Tree in 2010.

 KDKA-TV's 2021 news truck, a Chevrolet Equinox, in Pittsburgh.

 By 1954, DuMont was in serious financial trouble.
 Paramount Pictures, which owned a stake in DuMont, vetoed a merger with ABC, who had merged with Paramount's former theater division United Paramount Theaters a year before.
 A few years earlier, the FCC had ruled that Paramount controlled DuMont and there were still lingering questions about whether UPT had actually broken off from Paramount.
 Paramount did not want to risk the FCC's wrath.

-Meanwhile, Pittsburgh-based Westinghouse Electric Corporation had been competing with local politicians to acquire the non-commercial channel 13 license from the FCC, as no other Pittsburgh-allocated VHF station would be signing on for the foreseeable future.
+Meanwhile, Westinghouse had been competing with local politicians to acquire the non-commercial channel 13 license from the FCC, as no other Pittsburgh-allocated VHF station would be signing on for the foreseeable future.
 After launching WBZ-TV in Boston in 1948 and purchasing two other television stations, Westinghouse was growing impatient with not having a station in its own home market.
 Before the freeze, Westinghouse was a shoo-in for the channel 6 license that would later be given to WJAC-TV in Johnstown after that station gave up the channel 13 allocation to Pittsburgh as part of the FCC's reallocation plan.
 Westinghouse later offered a compromise plan to the FCC, in which the commission would grant Westinghouse the channel 13 license; Westinghouse would then "share" the facility with the educational licensee.
 Finding the terms unacceptable, Pittsburgh attorney Leland Hazard called Westinghouse CEO Gwilym Price to ask him if he should give up on his fight for public television.
 Price said that Hazard should keep fighting for it, giving Westinghouse backing for the station that would eventually become WQED.

 Westinghouse then turned its attention to WDTV, offering DuMont a then-record $9.75 million for the station in late 1954.
 Desperate for cash, DuMont promptly accepted Westinghouse's offer.
 While the sale gave DuMont a short-term cash infusion, it eliminated DuMont's leverage in getting clearances in other major markets.
 Within two years, the DuMont network was no more.
 Once the sale closed in January 1955, Westinghouse changed WDTV's call letters to KDKA-TV, after Westinghouse's pioneering radio station KDKA (1020 AM).
 As such, it became one of the few stations east of the Mississippi River with a "K" call sign.